 It’s hard to deny the appeal of churros.
 The crunchy outside, the fluffy inside, the mouth-watering cinnamon sugar layer: churros are indeed the definition of the perfect dessert.
 Even better, they are always served with chocolate or caramel dip.
 Now that’s what I call indulgence.

 Have you ever tried Indian fry bread?
-Sopapillas have an astonishingly similar consistency to this Asian dessert.
-However, their tastes are not the same.
+Sopapillas have an astonishingly similar consistency to this special Indian dessert.
+However, their flavors are not the same.
 Mexican sopapillas are amazingly sweet, with sugar and honey drizzled on top.

 Sopapillas can also be combined with other ingredients to yield a more satisfying dessert.
 For instance, you can fill these deep-fried sweet doughs with both berries and cream.
 As a result, you’ll have a well-balanced dessert with incredible flavors to boost.